GAA-UAM/GB-DNNR/README.md

 Ninja-Gradient Boosted - Deep Neural Network

-GB-DNN-MO is the python library for working with Gradient Boosted - Deep Neural Networks for Multi Output Regression problems (GB-DNN-MO).
+Ninja-GB-DNN is the python library for working with Gradient Boosted - Deep Neural Networks for Multi/Single Output Regression problems (Ninja-GB-DNN).

 # Citing

 Please use the following BibTeX or download the bib file for citing the paper in your research.